-Nonenrolled Persons
+Unaffiliated Persons

-A nonenrolled person may be removed/excluded from the College and all of its campuses for violation of College policy, regulations, local ordinance or state law.
-If the person is an employee, the dean of human resources will be notified and if a policy or administrative regulation has been violated, the dean will approve or deny the recommendation to service the Notice of Exclusion.
-The person being excluded will be issued a written Notice of Exclusion which will list the policy, regulation, ordinance or law that is the basis of the exclusion.
-The written exclusion will list the length of time the person is being excluded from

-the College based on the lengths/violations listed below.
-Also on the written Notice of Exclusion will be a statement as to how the individual may appeal the exclusion order.
+A person unaffiliated with the college (i.e. not a current student or employee) may be removed/excluded from the College and all of its campuses for behavior that disrupts or interferes with the operations or activities of the college. .
+The person being excluded will be issued a written Notice of Exclusion which will list the length of time the person is being excluded from the college.
+Campus Exclusions will be for a period of 2 years.
+The written Notice of Exclusion will provide information on how the individual may appeal the exclusion order.
 Additionally, the written Notice of Exclusion will have written on the notice a warning that violation of the Notice of Exclusion will subject the excluded person to arrest for violation of ORS 164.245, Criminal Trespass in the Second Degree.
-If an employee is covered under a collective bargaining agreement in which violations of College policy, regulations, local ordinance or state law are addressed, the collective bargaining agreement governs.

-1. The length of the exclusion will be based on the reason for the violation.
-The lengths will not exceed the specified period for each of the following:

-a.
-Violation of a College policy or administrative regulation: 30 days;

-b.
-Violation of a local ordinance: 90 days;

-c.
-Violation of an Oregon Revised Statute (ORS) violation: 180 days;

-d.
-Violation of an ORS misdemeanor: 1 year;

-e.
-Violation of an ORS Class C felony: 2 years;

-f.
-Violation of all other ORS felonies: 5 years.
+If a student’s status has been removed following a conduct process, that student is no longer a currently enrolled student as is subject to the above exclusion process.

+Employees separated from the college as a result of a Human Resources action (i.e. Administrative Leave or Termination) are subject to the above exclusion process.

 2. Appeal:

 a.
 Appeals must be in writing and submitted to the director of campus safety within 10 days of